 - Class 3: Phoenix, Arizona: 7.34 kWh/m2/day based on the site Physical Solar Model (PSM) TMY3; the TMY file used is available in SAM Version 2022.11.21 as phoenix_az_33.450495_-111.983688_psmv3_60_tmy.

 - Class 2: Daggett, California: 7.67 kWh/m2/day based on the site PSM TMY3 file; the TMY file used is available in SAM Version 2022.11.21 as daggett_ca_34.865371_-116.783023_psmv3_60_tmy.

 Source: (Murphy et al., 2019).
 Starting with the 2021 ATB, Class 1 is the best resource.

-In the United States, CSP plants can be found in Arizona, California, Florida, and Nevada.
-And California can be considered the most representative location for new plants in the United States because of the excellent resource there.
+In the United States, CSP plants are already found in Arizona, California, Florida, and Nevada.
+California can be considered the most representative location for new plants in the United States because of the excellent resource there.

 CSP research for both current and future advanced technologies is primarily in four main areas: the powerblock, the receiver, the thermal storage, and the solar field.
 The following table highlights key innovation and research trends for the three ATB technology innovation scenarios.

 |Conservative Scenario||Technology Description: No change is expected if costs stay similar to base year costs.||Technology Description: No change is expected if costs stay similar to base year costs.||Technology Description: No change is expected if costs stay similar to base year costs.||Technology Description: No change is expected if costs stay similar to base year costs.|